Nissan ex-chair set for first public appearance after escape

 Lebanon and Japan do not have an extradition treaty, and the Interpol notice does not require Lebanon to arrest him.

-Ghosn, who is Lebanese and also holds French and Brazilian passports, was set to go on trial in Japan in April.
+Ghosn, who is Lebanese and also holds French and Brazilian passports, was expected to go on trial in Tokyo in April.
 In statements, he has said he fled to avoid “political persecution” by a “rigged Japanese justice system.”
 He also said that he alone organized his departure from Japan and that his wife, Carole, played no role.

 On Tuesday, Tokyo prosecutors obtained an arrest warrant for Carole Ghosn on suspicion of perjury.
 That charge is not related to his escape.
 Lebanon’s justice minister said Tuesday that Lebanon has not received any request related to that warrant.